reduxjs/redux-toolkit/docs/tutorials/basic-tutorial.md

 Here's the complete example in a sandbox:

-<iframe src="https://codesandbox.io/embed/counter-vanilla-redux-starter-kit-6gkxx?fontsize=14&view=editor" title="counter-vanilla createSlice - Redux Starter Kit" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/counter-vanilla-redux-starter-kit-6gkxx?fontsize=14&view=editor" title="counter-vanilla createSlice - Redux Starter Kit" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style={{ width: '100%', height: '500px', border: 0, borderRadius: '4px', overflow: 'hidden' }} sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Now that you know the basics of each function, the next step is to try using them in a _slightly_ larger example to see more of how they work.
 We'll cover that in the [Intermediate Tutorial](./intermediate-tutorial.md).